 How much do I have to pay to pursue a claim?

 There are no upfront costs or fees paid by our clients to pursue a products liability claim as we provide representation on a contingency fee basis for personal injury cases.
 While you will not incur any attorney fees if you do not win your case, Washington State law requires clients to reimburse the law firm for out-of-pocket expenses.
 Our firm advances out-of-pocket costs and does not require our injury clients to pay any of these costs up front.
-When cases are concluded with a monetary recovery, our firm is repaid out of the recovery for the out-of-pocket costs we have advanced.
+When cases are concluded with a monetary recovery, our firm is repaid for the out-of-pocket costs we have advanced with a percentage of the settlement.

 If you or a loved one was injured by a defective product, you have enough to worry about.
 Let us give you peace of mind.
 Contact the experienced Mount Vernon defective products lawyers, Tario & Associates, P.S., at 360-336-6666 today.